Home » Recipes » Gambas al Pil Pil Tapas Recipe (Garlic Prawns with Chili)

 Fresh prawns are ideal, but if fresh isn’t available, you can use high-quality frozen prawns.

-Should I peel the prawns before or after cooking?
 Traditionally, the prawns are cooked with their shells on, as this adds flavor.
 However, you can peel them before cooking if preferred.
+I always peel them when sharing as a meal or tapas because it’s less messy for guests and you can enjoy the prawns hotter without having to worry about burning your hands.

 How much garlic and chili should I use?